Menopause is the hormonal change that women face when their bodies are no longer able to bear children.

 Women here in India don’t talk openly about issues relating to menopause, and many seem to have forgotten the simple life-style changes that are needed to make this time a journey to freedom.

-I know of families where a visit to the gynaecologist is considered a “woman’s issue” and men don’t get involved.
+For some families, a visit to the gynaecologist is considered a “woman’s issue” and men don’t get involved.
 And this often deprives women of support from their husbands or partners, something they desperately need at this stage in their lives.

 Some women might even be desperate enough to write in to Dr Mahinder Watsa at the Mumbai Mirror – who really, should be directing women to appropriate websites, or to a good gynaecologist, rather than giving them terrible advice on their reproductive system!